Editor’s note: This post was originally published on 11/11/19 and has been updated for accuracy and comprehension.

 Pro Tip: SEO and inbound go hand-in-hand.
 SEO is actually part of inbound marketing, so you need both.
 Think of SEO as the fuel that gets the race car going, and inbound is your Ferrari.

-SEO is a strategy used by businesses (and that includes a professional speaking biz) to grow your website’s visibility.
+SEO is a strategy used by businesses to grow your website’s visibility.

 Using “search engine optimization” (SEO), you can tweak search engine results and generate lots of targeted traffic.

 Basically, SEO helps draw people to your website and supports all of your other marketing activities (social media, blogging, etc.).

-This is the “fuel” you need to spark the fire – sell products and book better speaking gigs.
+This is the “fuel” you need to spark the fire – selling more of your products and services.

 There are two general parts to the question, "What is SEO?":

 MOZ does a great job of highlighting the on-page factors that make up good SEO.

 With the right elements on your website’s pages, your website is fueled up and ready to go!